 ** Facilities and services provided and activities permitted may vary within a park.
 Please check the details on the specific campground, day use area, group use area or trail to confirm what is available and/or permitted.

-Birding: the Lesser Slave Lake region is an Important Bird Area of Global Significance for 3 main reasons: up to 20% of the western population of tundra swans stop to feed on the lake; reeds around the lake provide nesting habitat for a globally important western grebe population; and the area's incredible concentration and diversity of migrant songbirds, including yellow warbler, bay-breasted warbler and red-eyed vireo; the park hosts a songbird festival each spring.
+Birding: The Lesser Slave Lake region is a designated Important Bird Area.
+Up to 20% of the western population of tundra swans stop to feed on the lake.
+Reeds around the lake provide nesting habitat for a globally important western grebe population.
+The area has an incredible concentration and diversity of migrant songbirds, including yellow warbler, bay-breasted warbler and red-eyed vireo.
+A Songbird Festival is held in the park each spring.

-Boating: boat launching available south of the park at Lesser Slave River.
+Boating: Boat launching is available south of the park at Lesser Slave River.

 Golf: Gilwood Golf and Country Club is located in the park.

 Trails: 15 km of trails for hiking, biking, cross-country skiing and snowshoeing.
 In summer, some trails provide access to beach ridges and sand dunes.
 Trail descriptions

 Viewpoint: Marten Mountain Viewpoint overlooks Lesser Slave Lake, the largest auto-accessible lake in Alberta.